Updated May 6, 2023

 Electronic code block does use a feedback mechanism whereas Cipher Block Chaining uses a feedback mechanism.

-- If the plain text block is repeated in an original message then ECB generates the same ciphertext block for the corresponding plain text block, whereas CBC generates different ciphertext blocks for the corresponding plain text block.
+- If a plain text block is repeated in the original message, Electronic Code Book (ECB) mode generates the same ciphertext block for each corresponding plain text block, whereas Cipher Block Chaining (CBC) mode generates different ciphertext blocks for each corresponding plain text block.

 Comparison Table for ECB and CBC